polkadot-developers/polkadot-docs/infrastructure/validators/build-a-community.md

 nodes?
 A quality validator may make these metrics and graphs public so that Nominators can see how these nodes are running.

-##### Health checks and alerting conditions
+##### Health Checks and Alerting Conditions

 Similar to the last point, it can be helpful for nominators to know what kind of health checks and alerting conditions are in place for validator nodes.
-What conditions are not typical and may need to be looked at?
-If conditions are not specific, how is the node operator alerted to this?
+What conditions aren't typical and may need to be looked at?
+If conditions aren't specific, how is the node operator alerted to this?
 Are there any public Telegram, SMS, or email alerts?
 Nominators will want to know that a Validator can respond to abnormal conditions promptly, as their tokens are on the line of potentially being lost.

-##### Scenario runbooks
+##### Scenario Runbooks

 Many scenarios happen routinely, such as upgrading nodes, restoring backups, or moving servers.
 Creating runbooks and sharing the procedures and precautions taken around these can instill confidence in nominators that various scenarios are thought out and planned for.

-##### Which regions nodes are in
+##### Node Regions

 A diverse network of nodes in varying different regions helps strengthen decentralized networks.
 Outlining what regions nodes are in gives clarity to this facet of networks.
-Nominators may want to promote validators that actively try to decentralize networks operating in regions in which others do not run nodes.
+Nominators may want to promote validators that actively try to decentralize networks operating in regions in which others don't run nodes.

-##### Security / Key handling policies
+##### Security / Key Handling Policies

 It is paramount that session keys and stash/staking proxy keys are stored and handled with the utmost care.
 If compromised, both the validator and nominator can be slashed.
 Outlining how keys are